 So, there is my 7 min marketing highlight from Taipei.
 If you are ever in Taipei 101, you should check out the store.

-Again, if you have any marketing questions, you know where to reach me: @pamdidner.
+Again, if you have any marketing questions, or want to learn more about brand strategy, you know where to reach me: @pamdidner.

 Before you leave, make sure to check out the previous #7MinMarketing episodes!